grafana/grafana/docs/sources/installation/debian.md

    * The **Version** field displays only finished releases.
 If you want to install a beta version, click **Nightly Builds** and then select a version.
 1. Select an **Edition**.
    * **Enterprise** - Recommended download.
 Functionally identical to the open source version, but includes features you can unlock with a license if you so choose.
-   * **Open Source** - Functionally identical to the enterprise version, but you will need to download the enterprise version if you want enterprise features.
+   * **Open Source** - Functionally identical to the Enterprise version, but you will need to download the Enterprise version if you want Enterprise features.
 1. Depending on which system you are running, click **Linux** or **ARM**.
 1. Copy and paste the code from the installation page into your command line and run.
 It follows the pattern shown below.